Institute for the Study of War: Iraq Project

-The Iraq Project at the ISW produces fully documented reports that monitor and analyze the changing security and political dynamics within Iraq.
-Since the end of military operations in Iraq and after a general withdrawal of US forces there, ISW now focuses its research on the security and political dynamic now taking place there.
+The Iraq Project at the ISW produces reports about the security and political dynamics within Iraq.

 The Surge: The Untold Story

-ISW president Kagan was noted for her support of "the Surge" strategy in Iraq and argued for a restructured American military strategy more generally.
-The Surge: The Untold Story, co-produced by ISW provides a historical account of U.S. military operations in Iraq during the Surge of forces during 2007 and 2008.
-As a documentary, it offers audiences a look into the story of the Surge in Iraq, as told by U.S. military commanders and diplomats as well as Iraqis.
+ISW president Kagan supported "the Surge" strategy in Iraq and argued for a restructured American military strategy more generally.
+The Surge: The Untold Story, co-produced by ISW provides an historical account of U.S. military operations in Iraq during the Surge of forces in 2007 and 2008.
+The documentary tells the story of the Surge in Iraq, as told by U.S. military commanders and diplomats as well as Iraqis.

 The video documented the Iraq Surge as part of a population-centric counterinsurgency approach and features many of the top commanders and others responsible for its implementation—including Gen. Jack Keane (Ret.), Gen. David Petraeus, Amb.
 Ryan Crocker, Gen. Raymond Odierno, Gen. Nasier Abadi (Iraq), Col. Peter Mansoor (Ret.), Col. J.B.
 Burton, Col. Ricky Gibbs, Col. Bryan Roberts, Col. Sean MacFarland, Col. James Hickey, Col. David Sutherland, Col. Steven Townsend, Lt.-Col. James Crider, and Lt.
 James Danly (Ret.)

 The Surge: The Untold Story was nominated for several awards and in 2010 was a winner of a Special Jury Award at the WorldFest film festival in Houston.
 It also won honors as the best documentary part of the Military Channel's Documentary Series at the GI Film Festival in Washington, D.C.

 Middle East Security Project

 The Institute for the Study of War launched its Middle East Security Project in November 2011.
 The project seeks: to study the national security challenges and opportunities emerging from the Persian Gulf and wider Arab World; to identify ways the United States and Gulf States can check Iran's growing influence and contain the threat posed by its nuclear ambitions; to explain the shifting balance of power within the Middle East caused by recent upheaval, and assess the responses of the United States and Arab States to address these changes as they emerge.
-The Project currently is focused on Syria and Iran and also produced a series of reports during the Libyan Revolution.
+The Project currently is focused on Syria and Iran, and also produced a series of reports during the Libyan Revolution.